elopio/docs/source/includes/_api.md

 });

 ```
 The Augur API is a set of JavaScript bindings for the methods encoded in Augur's [smart contracts](https://github.com/AugurProject/augur-core).
-The API method name, as well as its parameters, are generally identical to those of the underlying smart contract method.
+The API method name, as well as its parameters as keys in the `params` object, are generally identical to those of the underlying smart contract method.

 Augur's [core contracts](https://github.com/AugurProject/augur-core) exist on Ethereum's decentralized network.
 The various serialization, networking, and formatting tasks required to communicate with the Augur contracts from a web application are carried out by Augur's [middleware](http://docs.augur.net/#architecture).